Frequently Asked Questions

 What are your Qualifications?

-Namir has completed a three year BSc (Hons) degree in Sports Therapy at the University of Birmingham.
-He is a member of the Sports Therapy Association, a leading governing body in Sports Therapy and is also an ITEC qualified Sports Massage Therapist.
+Namir has completed a three year BSc (Hons) degree in Sports Therapy at the University College Birmingham.
+He is a member of the Sports Therapy Association, a leading governing body in Sports Therapy and is also a qualified Sports Massage Therapist.

 What do I need to wear during my sessions?